First look: Seahawks hoping to avenge tough losses the last two years against Green Bay Packers

 - 110 arrested in Bellevue prostitution sting set up ‘to fill void’ after Asian brothels shut down

 QB Aaron Rodgers: Rodgers had quite the mercurial season a year ago, with some questioning if he was done at mid-season when the Packers were 4-6 and he had a 22-7 touchdown-to-interception ratio.
 Green Bay then won its last six games with Rodgers throwing 18 touchdowns and no interceptions to finish with a 10-6 record and advance to the NFC title game before losing to Atlanta.
-Rodgers, now 33, finished with a career-high 40 touchdowns, three coming in an easy 38-10 win over the Seahawks in December.
+Rodgers, now 33, finished with 40 touchdowns — second-most in his career — three coming in an easy 38-10 win over the Seahawks in December.

 TE Martellus Bennett: This will be the third straight year the Bennett brothers will face off — with Martellus in a different uniform for each of the three.
 Two years ago, Martellus Bennett was with the Bears and caught four passes for 15 yards in a 26-0 Seattle win at CenturyLink Field.
 Last year he was with the Patriots and had seven receptions for 102 yards in a 31-24 Seattle win in New England.
 Now he joins Rodgers in Green Bay joining Jordy Nelson and Randall Cobb to give the Packers one of the better receiving corps in the NFL.